git/git.github.io/rev_news/drafts/edition-89.md

   doing to your favorite feature may be a great way to learn them, too.

-  Either way, while identifying and scratching their "itch", I'd recommend them to lurk on the mailing list for at least a few weeks, and starting early is good.
+  Either way, while identifying and scratching their "itch", I'd recommend they lurk on the mailing list for at least a few weeks, and starting early is good.
 Learn by reading others' patches being discussed, the kind of things the reviewers are interested in, and how the development process works.
-See who are active and how the discussion goes.
+See who is active and how the discussion goes.
 These social conventions, how our developers work with others, are just as important as, if not more than, technical details.
 The "MyFirstContribution" document may also be a good place to